makasso/alx-system_engineering-devops/0x00-shell_basics/README.md

-12-file_type write a script that prints the type of a file named iamafile 13-symbolic_link cretae a symbolic link to /bin/ls named __ls__ 14-copy write a script that copy all the newer and updated html file in the parent directory of the current working directory
+12-file_type write a script that prints the type of a file named iamafile 13-symbolic_link cretae a symbolic link to /bin/ls named __ls__ 14-copy write a script that copy all the newer and updated html file in the parent directory of the current working directory 100-lets_move Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.